How to Organise Your Computer Files & Clear Your Desktop

 The problem with the brain-dump-desktop is that unlike your brain, your computer doesn’t have an advanced indexing system - you have to make it yourself.

-If I asked you to dip into your computer files and find an invoice from 3 months ago or your logo in a couple of different file formats, would it make you come out in a cold sweat?
+If I asked you to dip into your computer files right now and find a couple of different headshots, an invoice from last month and a copy of your logo in a couple of different file formats, would it make you come out in a cold sweat?

-Write down the big, key areas of your business.
-Here are a few to get you started
+Write down the key areas of your business.
+Here are a few ideas to get you started

 Look at those key areas and decide what goes inside each one - try not to get too granular.
 Below is another example.

 Now, start completely fresh.
 Create a folder on your computer and name it your business name.
-Inside this folder make a folder for all of the areas of your business you listed above, inside those folder create the sub-folders also listed above and so on until you have a folder for each item in your list.
+Inside this folder make a folder for all of the key areas of your business you listed above.
+Inside those folders create the sub-folders also listed above and so on until you have a folder for each item in your list.

-Now, start dragging all of your documents and files into your new folders.
-Make sure you clear your desktop and any other folders of files that are floating around on your computer.
+Start dragging all of your documents and files from your desktop into your new folders.
+Make sure you clear your desktop and any other folders or files you have floating around on your computer.
 Drag, drop, repeat!
-You’ll need a cuppa and your favourite music or podcast on for this bit.
+You’ll need a cuppa and your favourite music or podcast for this bit.